A journey into Syria's nightmare

-Zohra Bensemra is a news photographer for Reuters.
-Based in Algiers, she travelled on assignment to Syria in February.
+March 14 Zohra Bensemra is a news photographer for Reuters.
+Based in Algiers, she traveled on assignment to Syria in February.
 This is her account of that journey:

 - - - - - - - - - -